 - Experiment with different sexual positions, and have patience and humor as you do this.

 - Allow yourself to be touched and held as is comfortable, even if you don't feel sexy.

 - Your biggest sex organ is your brain!
 Identify thought patterns that are not helpful during your intimate moments.

-If you are struggling to accept your stoma and need some help, please reach out to me.
+If you're struggling to accept your stoma and need help, please reach out to me.